Social control theory: David Matza

 Although this theory of drift has not been widely supported by empirical tests, it remains a key idea in criminology despite not answering why some conform and others don't.

 Travis Hirschi

 Travis Hirschi adopted Toby's concept of an investment in conventionality or "stake in conformity".
 He stressed the rationality in the decision whether to engage in crime and argued that a person was less likely to choose crime if they had strong social bonds.
+He defined four bonds that make criminal behavior less likely: attachment (emotional connections to important others, such as peers, family, or teachers), commitment (dedication to society's conventional goals, like education and career), involvement (participating in conventional daily routines, like going to work or school), and belief (accepting society's dominant moral code).